 Thus, June felt unprepared when Ken Handy stopped by with her new husband.

 Definitely hairy, no question there.
-No depilatory could penetrate the thatch that ran from his wrists to his shoulders, no chipper-shredder, not even a chainsaw could have denuded the forest that was his back, his chest.
-His legs, too—ripply, curved, and thunderously muscular—could have supported the kind of small bridges that overrode quiet creeks.
+No depilatory could penetrate the thatch running from his wrists to his shoulders, no chipper-shredder, not even a chainsaw could have denuded the forest of his back, his chest.
+His legs, too—ripply, curved, and thunderously muscular—could have supported the kind of small bridges overriding quiet creeks.

-Gidget weighed three-hundred and ninety pounds, and he was shorter than June.
+Gidget weighed 390 pounds, and he was shorter than June.

 When Ken Handy walked onto the driveway of Chuck and June's house on Deadwood Street, both he and Gidget saw June in the garage.
 She was hanging upside down from two thick leather straps on her ankles—doing sit-ups, and doing them quite effectively.
 Since neither of the two men had had an erotic thought since Ken picked Gidget up in Waterloo, Iowa, they both coughed.
 Sometimes the mind of a man can't think of anything to say, and so it decides to work the air for a few moments.